Mahdjoubabderraouf/FinalCourseProject/README.md

 # Final Course Project

+## Note :
+You can find the original repository [here](https://github.com/sMouaad/FinalCourseProject), this is a copy of our main porject repository.

 ## Project Overview
 This project is focused on developing a web and mobile application aimed at improving social skills and enhancing the quality of life for individuals with Autism and Alzheimer's.
 The application leverages cutting-edge technology to provide tools that can assist in cognitive development and social interaction.